 Instead of listing a page of backups labeled only with a date/time, Jetpack lists events that occur on your site.
 You can see these events in your site’s Activity, and restore your site to a specific event (rather than a specific date/time).

 This helps, for example, if you know that everything was working fine before you updated a certain plugin.
 Instead of searching through backups to find the one before you updated the plugin, you can just find the ‘plugin updated’ event for that plugin, and restore your site to that point.

 What if I want to restore?

-To restore your site to an earlier date, go through your site’s Activity until you see the date you want, then select an event that corresponds to the time period you want to restore to, and click ‘Restore to this point’.
+To restore your site to an earlier date, go through your site’s Activity until you see the date you want, then select an event that corresponds to the time period you want to restore to.
+More information about Restoring your site:

 Where do I see security alerts?

 Like backup and restore events, Security alerts will appear within your site’s Activity.
 This will allow you to make better decisions around when you might need to restore your site.
 Security alerts will be sent by email and as notifications on WordPress.com.